Teaching and Learning

-The Sacramental Programs for Reconciliation, Eucharist and Confirmation are Parish based with parents, Parish Priests, Fr John Armstrong and Fr Dominic Byrne, Religious Education Coordinator and school working closely together.
+The Sacramental Programs for Reconciliation, Eucharist and Confirmation are Parish based with parents, Parish Priest Fr George Azhakath, Religious Education Coordinator and school working closely together.
 There is an expectation of significant parental and family involvement.

 There is a strong focus on the development of Literacy teaching and learning at the school.
-This has been supported by the recent professional development of staff and parents led by Professor Kaye Lowe and the ongoing purchase of quality literature for all classrooms.
 The emphasis is on developing highly literate and engaged students through the implementation of teacher-led inquiry, differentiated learning tasks and providing students with the necessary scaffolds to be successful life long literacy learners.

 The Library is an integral part of the school, enhancing every aspect of the school curriculum.
 The users of the school library are students, teachers, other members of staff and the school community.

 The library aims to provide an environment which is welcoming and stimulating for individual and group learning.
 Students visit the library with their class once a week.
 Students borrow books at this time.
 To aid the development of a positive attitude toward book care, all children are required to have a library bag.